hshadab/verifiable-agentkit/README.md

 3. **Connect your wallet**
 - For Ethereum: MetaMask
-- For Solana: Phantom, Solflare, or Backpack
+- For Solana: Solflare (recommended for demo), Phantom, or Backpack

 4. **Try a workflow**
 Type a natural language command and watch the real-time execution!